KevinCHiggins/MoireTest/README.md

 As this is an experimental prototype, I'll use a devlog format (with dated entries, most recent first) rather than write documentation as such.
 And I'll freely bust wild ideas without concern for if/when they get done.

-#### 25/02/20
+#### 28/02/20

+*Has a busy couple of days with school work*

+[FIXED]Bug: All shapes incorrectly reported as masked on load

-13. Working rect!
+13. [DONE] Working rect!

-14. Duplicate shape button
+    - handles able to pass beyond each other... **which requires** 4 handles rather than two

+14. Duplicate shape button... mmm I think the blend is still cooler... but duplicate shapes'd help too

-15. UI nice to haves
+15. Nice to haves

     - disable edits when all deleted
+    - previous shape button?
+    - deal with erroneous snaps when dragging goes out of range
     - a preview button to hide handles (maybe piggyback on previous!)
-    - use hatching and moire made in the app, as backgrounds for hip UI elements?
+    - use hatching and moire made in the app, as backgrounds for hip UI elements? **Yeah!**
     - make a grid layout or some such for buttons
     - a foldable panel so it's usable on phones

-16. Other nice to haves
     - dash thinning function
     - move all
     - radius handle (needs logic for circles in corners)

 #### 24/02/20